2. What are the main sources of regulatory laws in your jurisdiction?

 Securities and investments

-There are many laws and regulations in the United States that govern securities and investment-related activities, products and services.
+There are many laws and regulations in the US that govern securities and investment-related activities, products and services.
 The following are the primary federal statutes applicable to securities and investment activities and products:

-In addition to the federal statutes, US broker-dealers are required to become members of the Financial Industry Regulatory Authority (FINRA), which is subject to oversight by the SEC.
-US broker-dealers are subject to FINRA’s rules set forth in the FINRA Manual.
-The FINRA Manual contains a comprehensive set of rules regulating all aspects of the business of a broker-dealer.
+In addition to complying with the federal statutes, broker-dealers are required to register with the SEC and must also become members of the Financial Industry Regulatory Authority (FINRA).
+FINRA rules contain a comprehensive set of rules regulating all aspects of the business of a broker-dealer.
 All FINRA rules are approved by the SEC prior to adoption.

-Each state has its own set of securities laws and regulations that are designed to protect investors against fraudulent sales practices and activities.
-Even though the laws vary from state to state, most state laws require companies making security offerings to register the offerings before being sold in that state, unless there is a specific state exemption available, or unless such securities are "covered securities" pursuant to Section 18 of the Securities Act, which pre-empts state law application.
-State laws and regulations may also require registration of personnel or entities engaged in securities and investment activities, unless an exemption is available.
+Each state has its own set of securities laws and regulations designed to protect investors against fraudulent sales practices.
+Although laws vary from state to state, most states require security offerings to be registered before being sold in that state, unless a specific-state exemption applies or such securities are regulated exclusively by Section 18 of the Securities Act, which pre-empts state law application.
+States may also require registration of personnel or entities engaged in securities and investment activities, unless an exemption is available.

 Derivatives